Extreme Championship Wrestling: WWE

 By 2005, WWE began reintroducing ECW through content from the ECW video library and a series of books, which included the release of The Rise and Fall of ECW documentary.
 With heightened and rejuvenated interest in the ECW franchise, WWE organized ECW One Night Stand on June 12, a reunion event that featured ECW alumni.
 Shane McMahon had the idea of an online, low budget show, but they asked television stations and PPV producers and they were interested in ECW.

-Due to the financial and critical success of the production, WWE produced the second ECW One Night Stand on June 11, 2006, which served as the premiere event in the relaunch of the ECW franchise as a WWE brand, complementary to Raw and SmackDown.
+Due to the financial and critical success of the production, WWE produced the second ECW One Night Stand on June 11, 2006, which served as the premiere show of the relaunch of the ECW franchise as a WWE brand, complementary to Raw and SmackDown.
 On June 13, Heyman, the brand's former owner and newly appointed figurehead for the ECW brand, recommissioned the ECW World Heavyweight Championship to be the brand's world title and awarded it to Rob Van Dam as a result of winning the WWE Championship at ECW One Night Stand 2006.
+During the first few months of ECW on Sci Fi, the show operated under the creative direction of Paul Heyman and was supervised by Vince McMahon.
+The ECW brand initially retained many elements of the wild and ruckus original ECW promotion, but gradually over the following months these were scaled back at the behest of McMahon and the show was brought in line with other WWE productions.
+This caused considerable discontent with Heyman, who walked off the project and left WWE entirely in December 2006, beginning a six-year hiatus from professional wrestling.

-The brand would continue to operate until February 16, 2010, where it became defunct and replaced with NXT.
-Under the WWE banner, ECW was presented following the same format of the other brands, with match rules, such as count outs and disqualifications, being standard.
-Matches featuring the rule set of the ECW promotion were classified as being contested under "Extreme Rules" and were only fought when specified.
+WWE's ECW brand would continue to operate until February 16, 2010, when it became defunct and replaced with NXT.
+Today, there are a handful of WWE-produced events that followed the legacy of the original ECW – Extreme Rules and Heatwave.

-In 2022, the WWE revived the Heat Wave event as its television special for NXT.

 Other reunions

+Hardcore Homecoming

 On the same weekend as the ECW One Night Stand 2005 event another reunion show was held at the ECW Arena.
 Booked and promoted by Shane Douglas, Cody Michaels and Jeremy Borash, Hardcore Homecoming was held on June 10, 2005.
-Because of the success of the initial event a tour was planned, and later the DVD documentary Forever Hardcore was released by the same production crew as a counterpart to WWE's Rise and Fall of ECW.
+The show featured former ECW performers who were not contracted to work the WWE produced event.
+Because of the success of the initial event, three additional shows were held in Autumn 2005 and later the DVD documentary Forever Hardcore was released by the same production crew as a counterpart to WWE's Rise and Fall of ECW.